dmulholl/holly/demo/lib/carbon/readme.md

 * `title`
 * `tagline`

+If a node has an `intro` attribute, this will be shown on index pages;
+otherwise a snippet of text from the node's first paragraph will be used.

-It supports the following includes:
+This theme supports the following includes:

 * `menu`